ngdenterprise/design-notes/NDX-DN12 - Neo Express Invoke Files.md

 invoke files.
 Additionally, this repo contains a [JSON Schema](./neo-invoke-schema.json) file that can be used to validate contract invoke files.

-> Note, this format is in draft and may evolve as we get closer to the neo-express v2.0 release.
+> Note, this format is in draft and will likely evolve as we get closer to the neo-express v2.0 release.

 There are several advantages of using a invoke file instead of the command line: